Sahitya Kala Parishad

 It works towards fostering, visual arts and inculcate artistic awareness within the NCT of Delhi.
 As a norm, the Chief Minister of Delhi, remains the Chairperson of the Sahitya Kala Parishad.
 After, the establishment of Language Academies, like the Sahitya Akademi, its focus has been mainly on performing and visual arts.
-It has also set up two 'District Cultural Centres', one at Janakpuri and other in Vikaspuri (Bodella Village) in Delhi, the latter set up in collaboration with Delhi Public Library has two auditoria.
+It has also set up two 'District Cultural Centres', one at Janakpuri and other in Vikaspuri (Bodella Village) in Delhi, the latter set up in collaboration with Delhi Public Library has two auditoriums.